Trump slaps first tariffs on Canadian lumber

 The duties were imposed to create a level playing field for American lumber companies.

-U.S. lumber companies allege Canadian firms are provided with unfair subsidies by the Canadian government.
+U.S. lumber companies allege that Canadian firms are provided with unfair subsidies by the Canadian government.

-Canadian exports of softwood lumber to the U.S. were valued at $5.6 billion last year, according to the Commerce Department.
+Canadian exports of softwood lumber to the United States were valued at $5.6 billion last year, according to the Commerce Department.

 The Commerce Department said the duties are preliminary and a final determination will be made in September.
 The U.S. Lumber Coalition, which represents the industry, said the duties will likely take effect starting sometime next week.
 The Commerce Department wasn't available to clarify.